Want to taste some indian desserts during your next trip to India? India is a country that’s full of delicious and interesting flavors.

 Kulfi is made by evaporating milk till it gets a creamy and caramelized texture, then frozen or shredded.

-It’s a common street food in India, and it comes in all different kinds of flavors.
-The most traditional flavors include mango, saffron, pistachio, and cardamom.
+It’s a common street food in India, and it comes in different flavors.
+However, the most traditional flavors include mango, saffron, pistachio, and cardamom.

-It’s a delicious Indian dessert that you’ll crave a hot day in India.
+Kulfi is a delicious Indian dessert that you’re going to crave a warm day in India.

 Peda is an ancient Indian dessert made from khoa (dairy product), sugar, and flavorings such as pistachio, cardamom, and saffron.

-This dessert is smooth, creamy, flavorful, and really delicious.
-This dessert vary in color from white to yellow/brown depending on where you buy them.
+This dessert is smooth, creamy, flavorful, and delicious.
+Peda can vary in color from white to yellow/brown depending on where you buy them.

-Sweetened milk and ricotta or cottage cheese, that’s how you make kalakand – one of the most popular Indian desserts.
+Sweetened milk and ricotta or cottage cheese, that’s the main ingredients of kalakand – one of the most popular Indian desserts.

 The Indian dessert Gulab Jamun is known as the donuts of India.
 Shaped into balls, these sweet milk balls are dipped into sugar syrup and flavored with both saffron, cardamom, and rose water.

-They are very popular in India, as well as in Nepal, Myanmar, Bangladesh, and Pakistan.
+They are popular to eat in India, as well as in Nepal, Myanmar, Bangladesh, and Pakistan.

-Gulab Jamun are normally served hot after dinner and topped with vanilla ice cream.
-It’s one of the most popular Indian desserts, so it’s a must to try when you’re in the country!
+Gulab Jamun are normally served hot after dinner with vanilla ice cream.
+It’s one of the most popular Indian desserts, so it’s a must to taste while you’re in the country!

 During festivals and celebrations in South India, you are most likely going to find these delicious sweets.